Ineke Dezentjé Hamming-Bluemink

 Ineke Dezentjé Hamming-Bluemink (born 15 September 1954) is a former Dutch politician.
 As a member of the People's Party for Freedom and Democracy (VVD) she was elected to the House of Representatives from 3 June 2003 to 9 November 2011.
 She focused on matters linked to the Algemene Ouderdomswet and other pensions affairs.
 She was succeeded by Ybeltje Berckmoes-Duindam when she resigned to become corporate director of employers' organization FME-CWM.
+At FME-CWM, she succeeded her party colleague Jan Kamminga as the chairperson.
+She was appointed on November 14, 2011 and stepped down as president in 2021.
+From April 1, 2014, to March 31, 2016, Dezentjé Hamming-Bluemink served as an employer member of the Social and Economic Council representing VNO-NCW.

 Previously, she was a member from 2002 to 2004 of the municipal council of Cromstrijen and studied law at Erasmus University Rotterdam.